 - There were errors of law made by the trial court; and

 - Whether the errors rise to the level of "reversible error" (very serious errors).

 There may or may not be oral arguments presented by petitioner and respondent.
 If the court decides to hear oral arguments, the petitioner will present their arguments and field questions from the judge(s) and then the respondent will do the same.
-In most appeals, this question and answer format lasts 10-15 minutes per side.
+Each side will typically receive an equal amount of time to answer questions.